abhijit-gaonkar/notes/README.md

-#Notes Api
+# Notes Api
-##Setup:
+## Setup:
+git clone the repo<br>
-Run composer install
+Run composer install<br>
-$composer install
+$composer install<br>

-To setup the environment you need docker.
+To setup the environment you need docker.<br>
-If you have docker run below commands..
+Create .env file from .env.example file with proper environment variable values<br>
+Run below commands..<br>
-$docker-compose build //build base container
+$docker-compose build //build base container<br>
-$docker-compose up -d //build the  stack in detached mode
+$docker-compose up -d //build the  stack in detached mode<br>
-$docker-compose logs -f //monitor logs
+$docker-compose logs -f //monitor logs<br>

 To create database and table run sql queries in sql/init.sql

 You should have your notes api now accessible at http://localhost:8089/notes

 For accessing any api you need basic authentication.
+You can use the example user credentials...<br>
+test@test.com/test

 See below example Curl requests...

-###Create Note
+### Create Note

 curl -X POST \
   http://localhost:8089/notes \